There are a number of types of skin cancer

 Early treatment is very important in curing these cancers.

-These cancers are the most common skin cancers and occur mostly in sun-damaged skin.
+Basal Cell Carcinoma is the most common skin cancers and occur mostly in sun-damaged skin.
 They can have a number of clinical presentations ranging from a red patch on the skin to a small sore with a central ulcer or a firm nodule in the skin.

 Other skin cancers

 There are a number of other ‘cancers’ involving the skin.
-They are technically not cancers but are malignancies and they all respond well to superficial radiotherapy.
+They are technically not cancers but are malignancies and all respond well to superficial radiotherapy.